animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 The euphoria was turning into grey cloud and fog.
 I was in cognitive decline by the second psychiatrist.
 Then, after I was discharged, more cognitive decline and anxiety, excruciating anxiety and physical agony.

 The "flying colors" had faded.
-I was in black-and-white-Penfield-New-York-Kansas, but the tornado had just begun.
+I was in black-and-white-Penfield-New-York-Kansas, but the tornado had begun.

 The third psychiatrist, the outpatient doctor, also University of Rochester, was bad.